worldbank/GeospatialFCVcollateral/index.md

 # Welcome to the Geospatial and ICT Course Resource Page

-On this site you can find supplementary resources for the World Bank training modules related to the intergration of modern data collection processes into global development projects using [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile).
+On this site you can find supplementary resources for the World Bank training modules related to the integration of modern data collection processes into global development projects using [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile).
 Below you can find links to each of these modules, along with additional learning material and other relevant resources.
 Most of these resources are in English, you can find **French materials at the bottom of the page** or click here.

 These training materials were developed by the World Bank in partnership with XXXX and YYYY in 2021.
 Please feel free to reach out to the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank) for questions following the completion of the training modules below.